Course Name: Nehoiden Golf Club

 Designer: Unknown (1893)

 Location: Wellesley, Massachusetts

 Conditions: 8/10, The conditioning at Nehoiden is impressive.
-The rough is lush, the bunkers pure, and the greens smooth and fast.
+The rough and fairways are lush, but the greens are a bit slow.

 Tee Par Yardage Rating Slope

 White 36 2931 34.1 128

 Hole Descriptions: A classic design, Nehoiden is full of elevation changes, small greens, and strategic bunkering.
 The opening hole is a reachable uphill 451 yard par 5.
 Your drive must travel at least 180 yards to carry a creek.
 A tall tree on the left side of the creek will catch pulled drives.
 At about 120 yards short of the green, this fairway narrows as trees jut out on the left.
 You can see Wellesley College’s Bell Tower in the background on your approach.

 The 2nd hole at Nehoiden is a claustrophobic 374 yard par 4 that plays from an elevated teebox.
 At about 250 yards, this hole turns left.
 This back-to-front sloped green is guarded by a creek short and a bunkers on the left and back right.